-Since Party B is the party with the higher Net Amount it will be “X” in the formula for calculating the Payment Amount, and since Party A is the party with the lower Net Amount it ill be “Y” in the formula for calculating the Payment Amount (cf. Section 7(c) of Master Agreement).
+Since Party B is the party with the higher Net Amount it will be “X” in the formula for calculating the Payment Amount, and since Party A is the party with the lower Net Amount it will be “Y” in the formula for calculating the Payment Amount (cf. Section 7(c) of Master Agreement).
 The Payment Amount shall equal (x) one half of the difference between the Net Amount of X and the Net Amount of Y plus (y) any Unpaid Amounts owed by X to Y minus (z) any Unpaid Amounts owed by Y to X. The Payment Amount in this case will accordingly be:

-0,50 (950,000 -(-1,050,000)) + 50,000 - 100,000 = 950,000
+0.50 [975,000 -(-1,050,000)] + 50,000 - 100,000 = 962,500

-Since the Payment Amount is positive, Y (Party B) shall pay NOK 950,000 to X (Party A).
+Since the Payment Amount is positive, Y (i.e. Party B), as the party with the higher Net Amount, shall pay NOK 962,500 to X (i.e. Party A) (cf. Section 7(c) of Master Agreement).

 Example 2

 An Accelerated Termination Date has been designated due to the occurrence of an Event of Change.
 The Terminations Currency elected by the parties is Swedish Kronor (“SEK”).
 The number of terminated transactions between the parties are limited.
 After each party having calculated its Gains and Losses in good faith, Party A’s calculations indicates that Party A is SEK 50,000 out of the money on the terminated Transactions and Party B calculations indicates that Party B is SEK 45,000 in the money on the terminated Transactions.
-In addition, the Costs of Party A is SEK 25,000 while the Costs of Party B are SEK 50,000.
-The Unpaid Amounts owed by Party A under the terminated Transactions are NOK 75,000 while the Unpaid Amounts owed by Party B under the terminated Transactions are NOK 10,000.
+In addition, the Costs of Party A are SEK 55,000 while the Costs of Party B are SEK 30,000.
+The Unpaid Amounts owed by Party A under the terminated Transactions are NOK 10,000 while the Unpaid Amounts owed by Party B under the terminated Transactions are NOK 75,000.